Not every shepherd is a knitterKatie Sullivan, Bobolink Yarns Founder

-That is what Bobolink Yarns owner Katie Sullivan has realized over her years raising sheep.
-Indeed, there is an informal divide between shepherds with small fiber flocks who focus on yarn, and shepherds with large flocks focused on meat and other sheep products.
-For those larger shepherds, spinning their wool into yarn and bringing that yarn to knitters effectively can be a huge challenge – Milling costs, market knowledge and time all stand against such shepherds.
+That is what Bobolink Yarns owner, Katie Sullivan, has realized over her years raising sheep.
+There is an informal divide between shepherds with small fiber flocks who focus on yarn, and shepherds with large flocks focused on meat and other sheep products.
+For those larger shepherds, spinning their wool into yarn and bringing that yarn to knitters effectively can be a huge challenge- milling costs, market knowledge, and time all stand against such shepherds.

 Real yarn from real sheep – I appreciate the local, ecologically-grown wool that makes this yarn unique.Judy S., Customer

 Disrupting the monoculture yarn market

 When you enter a yarn shop, what do you see?
 I immediately notice that the vast selection is mostly Merino-based yarns.
 Indy-dyers celebrated for creating unique palettes, all use the same base stock produced by large Merino mills.
 Meanwhile, I hear knitters lamenting that after countless hours their hand-knit sweater is already covered in pilling.

 While I enjoy soft Merino wool as much as the next person, it sometimes feels like every yarn shop is a candy factory that only produces jelly beans.
 Sure, jelly beans come in “every flavor,” but what happened to lemonheads, peanut butter cups, and pop rocks?

 We’ve become afraid of wool that isn’t soft-as-kittens, but soft wool doesn’t work for all garments.
 Merino fibers are relatively short and weak compared to other wools, so it pills easily.
 Classic medium wools have the body and durability to withstand the life of a sweater.
 Save Merino for garments meant for your face!

 Fiber diversity from local farms